pokt-network/poktroll-docker-compose-example/README.md

 ## Prerequisites

-_Note: he system must be capable of exposing ports to the internet for peer-to-peer communication._
+_Note: the system must be capable of exposing ports to the internet for peer-to-peer communication._

 ### 0. Software & Tooling